 This is a screenshot from our VRML viewer.
 This uses the OpenGL bindings for Dylan.

-compiled with Functional Developer (now called Open Dylan) and running on Win32, is what it
+We are currently porting the DUIM (Dylan User Interface Manager) and gtk-duim libraries (provided by Functional Objects) to Gwydion Dylan.
+(This, compiled with Functional Developer (now called Open Dylan) and running on Win32, is what it should look like.)

 Gwydion can also be used to write simple Gtk+ programs.

 should be able to right-click on a name and jump to the relevant

 course, such a scheme should still be compatible with CVS, traditional text